Nagendra1997/mesibo-documentation/mesibo-module.md

 initialized your module, which is used to build your module.

 So, how do you load your Mesibo module?
-To do this ,you need to tell mesibo the details of the module you wish to load- where to find your module ie; the directory path where is your module is located and the name of the module -- the name of the C source file where you have defined and
+To do this ,you need to tell mesibo the details of the module you wish to load- where to find your module ie; the directory path where is your module is located and the name of the module -- the name of the C source file where you have defined your module.

 For example, the path to your module could be `/usr/lib64/mesibo/mesibo_test.so` and the name of your module could be `test` with `test.c` being your C source file.